Smart lighting for Amsterdam’s Hoekenrodeplein square

 The city plans to further expand these smart street lights to the Arena Boulevard and in the surrounding area.
 It also plans to integrate diverse communication opportunities for visitors, the food service industry and retailers in the future.
 It is meanwhile working on a new ambitious policy framework on lighting.

 This article is from Cities & Lighting magazine.
-Click here to flip through Cities & Lighting n°4
+Click here to download Cities & Lighting n°4